iranges package

 Returns:

-A new IRanges object with all intersecting intervals.
+A new IRanges object with all intersecting ranges.

 property mcols: BiocFrame